 2. Online face-to-face language exchange

-These days it’s so easy to set up an online exchange where you chat via Skype, Google Hangouts or other system.
+These days it’s so easy to set up an online exchange where you chat via Skype, Zoom, FaceTime or another system.
 This can be a lot more convenient than meeting someone in person – and you don’t even have to live in the same country.
 Again, the principle is that half the time is spent talking in each language.

 3. With a penfriend